CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 config file.
 The default value is "outbox".

 The outbox queue is the only queue from which messages are read.
-All other queues are only used to publishing messages to.
-If you want to inject messages directly into RabbitMQ, you should publish your message to the outbox queue so that MailerQ automatically picks them up
+All other queues are just used to publish messages to.
+If you want to inject outgoing email messages directly into RabbitMQ, you should publish your messages to this outbox queue so that MailerQ automatically picks them up and delivers them.

 ### Queues for incoming messages

-Besides sending email, MailerQ also opens up SMTP ports and spool directories to which email can be delivered.
-This allows you to inject email into MailerQ.
+All queues other than the outbox queue are used by MailerQ to write data to.
-Mails can also be injected by using MailerQ as command line utility.
+These are for example queues to which the results are written, and queues for incoming messages.
+Incoming messages are messages that are being received by MailerQ, for example on its SMTP port or in its spool directory.

-Messages that are received via one of these mechanisms are converted to JSON and published to message queues.
-The "rabbitmq-inbox" setting specifies the queue to which all correctly received messages are delivered, and "rabbitmq-refused" holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client did not correctly authenticate).
+Messages that are received by MailerQ via one of the injection mechanisms are converted into JSON and published to message queues.
+The "rabbitmq-inbox" setting specifies the queue to which all these correctly received messages are delivered, and "rabbitmq-refused" holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client did not correctly authenticate).

 ```
 rabbitmq-inbox:     inbox